wrapper-offline/wrapper-offline/README.md

 For support, the first thing you should do is to [read through our wiki](https://github.com/wrapper-offline/wrapper-offline/wiki), as it most likely has what you want to know.
 Alternatively, if you can't find what you need, you can join the [Discord server](https://discord.gg/Kf7BzSw).
 Joining the server is recommended, as there is a whole community that can help you out.

 ## Development
-To start the development server, run the following under the root folder of Offline:
+To run Offline with a development server, run the following under the root folder of Offline:
 ```
 npm run dev
 ```